 - 1. Evidence of a new birth in Jesus Christ. - 2.
 Likelihood of a successful university experience. - 3.
-High school/home school diploma or GED certificate. - 4.
-Transcripts for all courses attempted, whether high school or college - A minimum 2.50 high school GPA for all non-transfer applicants or transfer applicants without a post-high school collegiate GPA. - A minimum 2.50 cumulative post-high school collegiate GPA for all transfer applicants. - A minimum 2.75 cumulative post-high school collegiate GPA for all post-baccalaureate applicants. - ACT/SAT/CLT scores for all non-transfer applicants (requested, not required). - TOEFL/IELTS/PTE/Duolingo scores as applicable (see Admission of International Students). - 10.
+High school/home school diploma or GED certificate.
+This requirement will be waived if the applicant has - earned a previous Bachelor's degree or - completed 60 or more collegiate semester credits that are transferable to Northwestern. - 4.
+Transcripts for all courses attempted, whether high school or college. - 5.
+A minimum 2.50 high school GPA for all non-transfer applicants or transfer applicants without a post-high school collegiate GPA. - 6.
+A minimum 2.50 cumulative post-high school collegiate GPA for all transfer applicants. - 7.
+A minimum 2.75 cumulative post-high school collegiate GPA for all post-baccalaureate applicants. - 8.
+ACT/SAT/CLT scores for all non-transfer applicants (requested, not required). - 9.
+TOEFL/IELTS/PTE/Duolingo scores as applicable (see Admission of International Students). - 10.
 Ability to contribute to the University of Northwestern "community of excellence." - 11.
 Willingness to contribute to and abide by the patterns of life and conduct of the Northwestern community as outlined in the Declaration of Christian Community found in the application packet and the "Community Guidelines" in the Student Handbook.